Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 _Little witch,_ came a chorus of whispers that felt like wind through leaves and roots through soil, _what do you need?_

 "Help," she said simply, her voice carrying all the love she felt for her friends.
-"Willi is hurt, and we need to heal him.
+"Willi is hurt, and we need to heal her.
 But more than that, we need to understand.
 What is this place really trying to teach us?"

 The plant spirits rustled with something that might have been laughter, or wind through a garden, or the sound of wisdom growing. _The same thing we have always taught, little one.
 That growth requires partnership.
 That strength comes from roots that support each other.
 That magic is not power over, but power with._